ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-pod-v2.md

    ```
    {: codeblock}

-   * The `automation-navigation-updates.sh` expects the default namespace `management-infrastructure-management`.
+   - The `automation-navigation-updates.sh` expects the default namespace `management-infrastructure-management`.
 If you use a different namespace to install Infrastructure management, you must pass the namespace as a parameter when you run the command.
 Example:
    ```
    ./automation-navigation-updates.sh -p <namespace>
    ```
    {: codeblock}

 5. Verify that the Infrastructure management instance is in the IBM Cloud Pak console navigation menu.
 From the IBM Cloud Pak for Multicloud Management menu, click **Automate infrastructure** > **Infrastructure management**.

+### Results
+You successfully installed and configured Infrastructure management and integrated Infrastructure management with IBM Cloud Pak for Multicloud Management in IBM Cloud.